maitreyyi/FabFlix/README.md

 #### Maitreyi:

-1. Implemented search function and redirected to movie-list with specified parameters
-2. Worked on navigation bar and added into all pages
-3. Created shopping cart page that allows user to modify quantity, see the total price and proceed to checkout
-4. Added code for cart servlet that handled get/post requests
-5. Worked on jump functionality among pages
-6. Added add to cart options in movie-list and single movie pages with a notification upon success
+1. Created index page for employee dashboard and displayed meta data of all the tables in moviedb database
+2. Added add-star page and add-movie page with message of success/duplicate after communication with servlet
+3. Worked on stored-procedures for add-movie and add-star as well as the servlets
-7. Helped debug issues we ran into when integrating all features together
+4. Helped debug issues we ran into when integrating all features together

 ### Substring Matching:
 1. Starting characters -- LIKE "?%"